 Jim Horan and Matthew O'Malley have more than 33 years of collective experience in entrepreneurial ventures with particular expertise in launching and growing a portfolio of successful restaurant and hospitality Chicago-based businesses – Blue Plate, Chicago's premier boutique-style catering company; Rhapsody Restaurant located at Adams & Wabash and adjacent to Symphony Center; The Chicago Firehouse Restaurant on South Michigan Avenue (located in an actual historic Chicago firehouse); and Grace O'Malley's on the city's south Michigan Avenue.

-Michael has a strong passion for fresh and seasonal ingredients and for creating imaginative and innovative dishes.
-The uniqueness of Park Grill and its' diverse culinary outlets provide great platforms for Chef Michael Wallach to demonstrate his exceptional talent.
+Bernie has a strong passion for fresh and seasonal ingredients and for creating imaginative and innovative dishes.
+The uniqueness of Park Grill and our diverse culinary outlets provide great platforms for Chef Bernie Laskowski to demonstrate his exceptional talent.
 Join us in welcoming our new Executive Chef!

 - On July 16, 2004, the City of Chicago formally opened Millennium Park.
 The 24.5-acre park is located at the northwest corner of Grant Park and provides an impressive park setting where residents and visitors can admire gardens, watch a performing arts presentation or listen to a concert performance.